 - Intake begins 6:30PM: Please take a seat by the ramp and wait to sign up with Clinic Coordinator and Medical Student.

 - Clinic Coordinator and Medical Student determine triage.

 - Assignment to volunteer caseworker if chosen for medical service.

-On certain Tuesday nights (about once or twice a month), volunteer dentists and dental coordinators at the Berkeley Free Clinic are available to offer general dentistry services to clients.
+On certain Tuesday nights (about twice a month-see calendar), volunteer dentists and dental coordinators at the Berkeley Free Clinic are available to offer general dentistry services to clients.

 It is important to note that intake is not done on a first-come-first-serve basis; the first ten clients to sign up for the dental service will be entered into a lottery.
-Approximately two to three clients from this list of ten will be selected at random for that night’s dental service.
+One client (unless noted otherwise) from this list of ten will be selected at random for that night’s dental service.
 Unfortunately we cannot give priority to returning clients who have previously entered the lottery and were not selected.
 Dental service is an all-night service and generally excludes the possibility of receiving other services on the same day.
 The number of new clients we can serve each time is limited, depending on the number of pre-existing appointments.

 At 7:00PM we take the new clients and any clients who have appointments to the Berkeley Free Clinic, although clients with appointments may elect go directly to the BFC.
 There, new clients will receive a dental exam, have X-rays taken, and receive appropriate treatment.
 The Dental Coordinators stay at the BFC to assist until all the clients have been seen.